 This so-called parameter must then first be included in the algorithm of the computer.
 So, as the chaos theory describes it, it is not that we cannot predict everything, but we currently lack the knowledge to specify the variable parameters.

-Does karma influence our happiness or misfortune?
+Does Karma influence our luck ffor misfortune?

 The word Karma comes from Sanskrit and literally means "action" or "doing".
 Over the years, the word Karma has taken on an almost mystical meaning in the West, which has led to its being used in many ways.

 In all simplicity, Karma was often described as a direct or indirect consequence of one or more actions you have taken.
-You steal money and a little later you yourself are robbed.
+You steal money, and a little later, you yourself are robbed.
 You give money to a homeless person and suddenly discover that you have won money in the lottery.
 Luck and misfortune are directly linked to the actions you have taken by this too short-sighted statement of Karma.